Connect with us

 Turn off your electrical appliances as well.
 The sound of dripping or moving water could be a sign that there’s a leak in your walls.

-Check beneath toilets and sinks to make sure the drain pipes and water supply are in good condition.
+Check beneath toilets and sinks to ensure the drain pipes and water supply are in good condition.
 Check that cabinets aren’t wet and that there isn’t any mold.
 Repair damage right away.

 Look at the caulk around your sinks and bathtub.
 Caulk is a quick fix that can prevent mold and water damage.
 If your caulk’s worn away, water could have gotten behind walls.

-Consider working with a professional if you have signs of water damage.
+If you have signs of water damage, consider working with a professional.
 Call a water damage restoration service today.

 Now You Know the Signs of Water Damage

 We hope you found this guide on water damage helpful.
-Make a list of maintenance tasks so you can keep track of any signs of water damage.
+Make a list of maintenance tasks to monitor for signs of water damage.

-Keep browsing our other helpful resources on real estate and home.
+Please keep browsing our other helpful resources on real estate and homes.